Code-Institute-Submissions/ps4-vs-xbox/README.md

 - I got the specs of the consoles from https://www.anandtech.com/show/6972/xbox-one-hardware-compared-to-playstation-4/2

 ### Media
-the photos on ths site were obtained on wikipedia
+- The photos on ths site were obtained on wikipedia for free as the image owner gave explicit permission for anyone to do so

 ### Acknowledgements